0x5chn0uf/sara-engine/README.md

 ## Configuration

 ### Embedding Models

 Sentence-Transformers is pulled in as an optional dependency.
 The first call will download the default MiniLM-L6 model (~80 MB).
-Override via `SERENA_MODEL` environment variable if you need a different encoder.
+Override via `SARA_MODEL` environment variable if you need a different encoder.

 ### Code Embedding Configuration

 Customize code embedding behavior via environment variables:

 ```bash